ziaconsulting/alfresco-bulk-export/README.md

 The following UI was added to the project to help the user run an export without using curl commands
 ![image](https://user-images.githubusercontent.com/11996632/30759019-cb40fef8-9f91-11e7-9178-b35c088438b6.png)

+* Folder NodeRef: The noderef of the folder you would like to export.
+This field or the 'From Date' field is required
+* Output folder: The full folder path where the nodes will be exported
+* From Date: The nodes modifed after the given value will be exported.
+This field or the 'Folder Noderef' need to be provided.
+The date format example is 2017-03-01T00:00:00
+* To Date: The nodes modifed before the given value will be exported.
+The date format example is 2017-03-01T00:00:00
+* Add aspects: This is used to inject custom aspects to the exported nodes.
+You can specify multiple aspects like my:migrationAspect,my:testAspect.
+This is helpful if you want to keep track of nodes that are migrated by adding a custom aspect.
+* Add properties: Custom properties can be injected.
+Example: my:sourceSystem=testserver,my:sourceSystemName=cm:name
+* Update existing model data: Existing types, aspects and properties can be updated.
+Example: my:prop1=mynew:prop2,my:type1=mynew:type1
+* Update model prefix: The model prefixes can be updated.
+Example: oldprefix=newprefix,acme=newacme
+* Ignore Exported: Checked means existing files will not be replaced
+* Export Versions: Checked means all versions of the node will be exported
+* Revision Head: Checked and export version is set to true means the head version will be numbered.
+Unchecked results in the default numbering scheme
+* Use Node Cache: Checked means the list of nodes are cached to the 'Output Folder'.
+This is list will be used for export.